nahuef/statsViewer/README.md

     3. Third option **for the lazy ones**.
 Copy the contents from `StatsViewer` folder (the one you extracted in step 1) and paste them in the same directory of your `stats` folder.

-        The executable `StatsViewer.exe` has to be in the same directory as the `stats` folder (not inside).
+        The executable `statsViewer.exe` has to be in the same directory as the `stats` folder (not inside).
 Done.

         For example, if your `stats` path is
         ```